davidmukiibi/my-custom-terraform-provider/terraform-provider-bucketlist/README.md

 4. And viola!
 You successfully deployed a custom Terraform Provider calling a custom API.
 5. A more detailed article on how the moving pieces were put together will come soon on medium [here](https://medium.com/@david.mukiibiq)

+This build was inspired from the Harshicorp's `Terraform` who have a good example (hashicups) and documentation [here](https://www.hashicorp.com/blog/writing-custom-terraform-providers)